 How do you choose?

 At 8 to 12 weeks old you can’t predict exactly what kind of dog a puppy will become.
-Still, there are a few things to look out for when making your selection to improve your chances of them growing into a well-adjusted, friendly, and easily manageable companion.
+Still, there are a few things to look out for when selecting your pup to improve your chances of them growing into a well-adjusted, friendly, and easily manageable companion.

 Health

-When buying from a breeder you have the added advantage of being able to view the dam and sire to see what the puppies will grow into.
-Registered breeders will have all the usual paperwork, and in breeds where certain health problems are common-place, there will be information on how likely the line is to be affected by them, e.g. joint health ratings for breeds susceptible to dysplasia.
+When buying from a breeder you have the added advantage of viewing the dam and sire to see what the puppies will grow into.
+Registered breeders will have all the usual paperwork, and in breeds where certain health problems are commonplace, there will be information on how likely the line is to be affected by them, e.g. joint health ratings for breeds susceptible to dysplasia.

 If adopting from a shelter this information won’t be available, even if a dog does appear to be a pure breed it won’t have been dropped off along with a stack of informational paperwork by a reputable breeder.
 It might look 100% but you can’t really know for sure.